Masking update: As of October 16, 2024, masks are required in patient care areas, patient rooms and waiting rooms.

 Recreation therapists

 Recreation therapists provide therapy for patients through recreational activities like bingo nights or arts and crafts.
 They can also help you adapt these activities for your needs.
 Having fun with others may help build your self-esteem and prevent feelings of isolation.
-Recreation therapy has also been shown to help with your recovery by improving conversation skills, increasing attention spans and strengthening appetites and sleep habits.
+Recreation therapy has also been shown to help with recovery.
+It improves conversation skills, increasing attention spans and strengthens appetites and sleep habits.

 Recreation therapy assistants